EvolEcolGroup/pastclim/cran-comments.md

    Please provide package anchors for all Rd \link{} targets not in the package itself and the base packages.

-Those links have now been fixed ith teh appropriate package anchor
+Those links have now been fixed with the appropriate package anchors.

 ## Test environments
 - R-hub linux (r-devel)